 - What styles can I choose?
 There are many different designs to choose from.
 Frets such as the Blenheim, Elegance, Elysee, Grove and Victorian with vertical lines or ornate detailing are considered traditional, and those with horizontal clean lines are considered more modern and contemporary.

 - What control options are there?
 Depending on the model we offer up to three control methods: Manual - Rotary Control, Manual - Fingerslide Control and Remote Control

 - Is efficiency important?
 The efficiency of a gas fire depends on which gas fire you choose.
-For example the Grosvenor High Efficiency Gas Fire range of glass fronted gas fires are 90% efficient as the glass front significantly reduces the warm-air being drawn up the chimney.
+For example the Grosvenor High Efficiency Gas Fire range of glass fronted gas fires.
+Have a glass front which significantly reduces the warm-air being drawn up the chimney.
 Also this fire provides additional convected heat which draws in cold air and channels this through the firebox warming it up in the process and expels this hot air from the top back into the room.

 - Are gas fires safe?
 Every gas fire has a Oxygen Depletion Sensor (ODS) and Flame Failure Device (FFD).
 These two components monitor the safe levels of oxygen in the room and if they should fall below a safe level will shut off the gas supply to the fire.

 - Who will fit my fire?
 All gas fires should be installed by a Gas Safe engineer.
 At Superior Fires your safety is of paramount importance and thats why we offer a nationwide Home Survey and Installation Service to ensure you not only get the fire you like but it is installed and working correctly.